 Adams Mohammed, @adamszequi: “It becomes harder still when Western aid rewards them for pushing more children into schools, without caring whether students learn anything”-…. if this wasn’t the gospel truth!

 theisraelite77, @Ames777777: I think this is a continental problem we are facing as Africans.
 In my country, donors from all over the globe will take pictures holding desks, food, sanitary pads, pens etc. To show their so called support for the poor education.
 Decades still, nothing really improves.

 [Sasha: Thanks for commenting, I’d say that sums it up.
 The photo op, which will please the donor, is what matters.
-They have no long-term outlook.
-That doesn’t matter to the donors.]
+There is no long-term outlook.]

 The Happy Attorney, @Tiagocollin1: I read the article and another attached to it.

 I’m really perplexed, I never imagined this, it never crossed my mind.
 Now a lot of isolated incidents make a lot of sense to me.
 Thank you very much for this.